 It’s as true for society as it is for dance, and it’s as true for Broadway as it is for society and dance, where new innovations play with decades of theatrical history as well as broader cultural changes and musical influences, where shows are constantly being revived with new meanings, where the cultural legacy of racism but also the incredible work and achievements of black performers, creators, designers, directors, and more have all woven into the fabric of where Broadway is today – and where it will be in twenty or one hundred years.

 The confluence of the past and present feels particularly apparent in some recent shows of the past few years.
-2016’s Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed focused on the challenges and influence of the hit 1921 musical (and starred Audra McDonald, who not only has more performance Tony Award wins than any other actor, but is the only person so far to win in all four acting categories).
-Once On This Island – the revival of a musical based on a novel by Rosa Guy, one of the founders of the Harlem Writers Guild, which ran from November 2017 to January 2019 – brought together elements from Romeo and Juliet and The Little Mermaid along with the influence of colonialism in French Antilles archipelago.
-Acclaimed new play Choir Boy, which has been extended twice and will run through March 10, 2019, has lead character Pharus navigate finding his own space and path within the legacy of the legendary gospel choir at his prep school.
+2016’s Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed focused on the challenges and influence of the hit 1921 musical, which was one of the first Broadway musicals with an all-black cast and writing team.
+Once On This Island, which ran from November 2017 to January 2019, brought together elements from Romeo and Juliet and The Little Mermaid along with the influence of colonialism in French Antilles archipelago.
+2019's Choir Boy had lead character Pharus navigate finding his own space and path within the legacy of the legendary gospel choir at his prep school.